Islandora-Collaboration-Group/islandora_multi_importer/README.md

 For more information on building Twig templates see the [Twig Documentation](http://twig.sensiolabs.org/documentation)

-Here is an [initial MODS template for Twig](/blob/installdoc/templates/base_mods_template.twig).
-Remove any unnecessary definitions.
+Here is an [sample template for Twig](/blob/installdoc/templates/base_mods_template.twig).
+More [sample Twig Templates (for use with multi-importer ingest)](https://github.com/mnylc/dcmny/tree/master/twig).

 ## Dependencies